-Crush is owned by Shannon and Scott Knight who are members of the Michigan Chapter of ACBS.
+Crush is owned by Shannon and Scott Knight.
 The featured picture on this post is taken on Lake Dora with friend Karen Harrison at the helm.
 The story of how Crush became a Michigan boat is below:

 Glastrons seem to attract friends which lead to a party.

 A boat built in 1977 is officially classified as a Late Classic.
-The Late Classic age designation applies to boats manufactured beginning in 1976 through the year 25 years prior to the current year.
-That means that in 2017, the Late Classic age range begins in 1976 and continues through 1992.
+The Late Classic age designation applies to boats manufactured beginning in 1976 through 25 years prior to the current year.
 All of the ACBS age classifications are listed under the About tab on this website.

 According to Wikipedia, Glastron is a boat manufacturing company and was one of the first manufacturers of fiberglass boats.
 Bob Hammond, Bill Gaston, Bob Shoop, and Guy Woodard founded the company on October 14, 1956 in Austin, Texas.
 It was sold to Genmar Holdings in the 1990s and manufacturing was moved to Minnesota.